ARIHORonald/fintrack_app/README.md

-# FinTrack - AI-Powered Personal Finance Management for Gen Z
+# FinTrack - AI-Powered Personal Finance Management for Gen Z using PHP and mySQL

 ### Developed by: Ariho Ronald
 *Bachelor's of Information Technology, Kabale University*